Grevillea baxteri: Description

 Grevillea baxteri is an erect to spreading shrub that typically grows to a height of 0.8–3.6 m.
 Its leaves are pinnatipartite with seven to fifteen linear lobes, the ultimate lobes 40–80 mm long and 1.0–1.5 mm wide with the edges rolled under.
 The flowers are greenish to fawn or creamy orange, on a rachis 4–85 mm long and covered with silky or felty hairs.
 The pistil is 22–25 mm long, and the style is hairy.
 Flowering occurs in most months with a peak from July to November and the fruit is a follicle 14.0–15.5 mm long.

 Taxonomy

 Grevillea baxteri was first formally described in 1810 by Robert Brown in his Supplementum primum prodromi florae Novae Hollandiae.
 The specific epithet (baxteri) honours William Baxter.

 Distribution and habitat

-Cape Arid grevillea grows on sandplains in heath and mallee from near Truslove and Scadden to Israelite Bay in the Esperance Plains and Mallee biogeographic regions of south-western Western Australia.
+Cape Arid grevillea grows on sandplains in heath and mallee from near Scaddan to Israelite Bay in the Esperance Plains and Mallee biogeographic regions of south-western Western Australia.

 Conservation status

 This grevillea is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that is rare or near threatened.
+It is also listed as Least Concern by the International Union for Conservation of Nature.
+Although it has a restricted distribution and is considered uncommon or rare, its population is believed to be stable, its occurrence is mostly within protected areas and there are no currently known threats to the population.